Potato Flautas

 Nutrition of Potato Flautas

 Potato flautas are typically high in carbs because the two main ingredients are tortillas and potatoes.
 To make these flatuas more balanced, I added onions, tomatoes, and peppers to the potatoes as well as a tofu-cashew cheese.
 Adding vegetables, protein, and healthy fats helps avoid blood sugar spikes in those with diabetes and insulin resistance.
-These potato flautas are dietitian-approved!
+Topping these potato flautas with avocado adds even more fiber and healthy fat to help balance out the carbs.
+These potato flautas are 100% dietitian-approved!

 Make flautas in 5 easy steps: